rabbitmq/rabbitmq-clusterer/README.md

 ## Compatibility With Traditional RabbitMQ Clustering

-The Clusterer is not compatible with the existing clustering tool-set.
-Do not use any of the `rabbitmqctl` commands relating to changing clusters: `join_cluster`, `change_cluster_node_type`, `forget_cluster_node` and `update_cluster_nodes` must not be used.
-If you do use these, behaviour is undefined, and most likely bad. `rabbitmqctl cluster_status` may be used to inspect a cluster state, but the Clusterer sends to the standard Rabbit log files details about any clusters it joins or leaves.
+The Clusterer is not generally compatible with the existing clustering tool-set.
+Do not use any of the `rabbitmqctl` commands relating to changing clusters: `join_cluster`, `change_cluster_node_type`, and `update_cluster_nodes` must not be used.
+If you do use these, this plugin likely won't be able to perform its jobs.

+`rabbitmqctl cluster_status` may be used to inspect a cluster state, but the Clusterer sends to the standard Rabbit log files details about any clusters it joins or leaves.
 See the *Inspecting the Clusterer Status* section further down.

-Also, `rabbitmqctl stop_app` and `rabbitmqctl start_app` must not be used.
+`rabbitmqctl stop_app`, `rabbitmqctl forget_cluster_node`, and `rabbitmqctl start_app`
+can be used to force a node out of a cluster before cluster config can be changed.
+While this is not generally recommended, there can be valid reasons for doing so, e.g. node running out of disk space and/or needing replacement for other reasons.

-Furthermore, do not specify `cluster_nodes` in the Rabbit config file: it will be ignored.
+`cluster_nodes` in the RabbitMQ config file is incompatible with this plugin and must not be used.

 ## Installation